-We selected studies on the basis of inclusion and exclusion criteria developed for each KQ based on the PICOTS approach for identifying populations, interventions, comparators, outcomes, timing, settings, and study designs (Appendix B).
+We selected studies on the basis of inclusion and exclusion criteria developed for each KQ based on the PICOTS approach for identifying populations, interventions, comparators, outcomes, timing, settings, and study designs103 (Appendix B).
 Appendix C lists excluded studies.
-We imported all citations identified through searches and other sources into EndNote v.5.
+We imported all citations identified through searches and other sources into EndNote v.5 (Thomson Reuters, New York, NY).
 Two investigators independently reviewed titles and abstracts.
 We dually and independently reviewed the full text of abstracts marked for potential inclusion by either reviewer.
 Two experienced team members then resolved disagreements.